Click on a topic to jump to that section.

 I received an error message that says, “Invalid LSAC Account number.”
 What should I do?

-Double-check your LSAC number using the LSAC number look-up.
+Double-check your LSAC number in your MyColumbia account.
 You will need to use exactly the same number to authenticate your LawNet account.

 If your number remains invalid, please email [email protected].